RaynerG/nvidia-nano/README.md

 ```
 python --version
 ```
-It should be fine to use 3.6  If required, complete and installation:
+I am currently using python3.6.9, and YOLOv5 is running slowly.
+It may be required to install python3.8 instead, will determine this later.
 ```
 sudo apt install python 3.8-dev
 ```